christian-schlichtherle/fun-io/README.md

 + These abstractions are easy to implement, highly reusable and provide a high level of interoperability so that they can be easily composed into complete I/O subsystems.
 + Proper resource management: Streams are properly closed, even if there is an exception in a nested constructor.
-  Say goodbye to resources leaks and try-with-resources statements.
+  Say goodbye to resource leaks and try-with-resources statements.
 + Supports Java and Scala equally well via dedicated APIs.

 ## Usage